Frequently asked questions about health insurance

 Premium subsidies are larger than usual and more widely available in 2021, thanks to the American Rescue Plan.
 But again, the exchange/marketplace is the only way to receive them, regardless of whether you take them upfront (sent directly to your insurance company each month) or claim them on your tax return.

 The open enrollment period for 2022 health coverage in Utah runs from November 1, 2021 through January 15, 2022.
-But you’ll need to enroll by December 15 if you want your plan to take effect on January 1.
+If you enrolled or made a plan change by December 15, 2021, your new coverage will take effect January 1, 2022.
+Enrollments and plan changes completed between December 16 and January 15 will have coverage effective February 1, 2022.

 Open enrollment is your chance to take advantage of the American Rescue Plan’s subsidy enhancements.
 Even if you looked in previous years and coverage was unaffordable, be sure to check again during the open enrollment window in the fall of 2021, as a lot has changed.